How to: View and edit code by using Peek Definition (Alt+F12)

 If you already have a Peek Definition window open, you can call Peek Definition again on the code in that window.
 Another definition window opens.
 A set of breadcrumb dots appears next to the definition window tab, which you can use to navigate between definition windows.
 The tooltip on each dot shows the file name and path of the definition file that the dot represents.

-If you use Peek Definition on code that has more than one definition (for example, partial classes), a result list appears to the right of the code definition view.
+If you use Peek Definition on code that has more than one definition (for example, a partial class), a result list appears to the right of the code definition view.
 You can choose any result in the list to display its definition.

 When you start to edit inside a Peek Definition window, the file that you're modifying automatically opens as a separate tab in the code editor and reflects the changes that you've made.
 You can continue to make, undo, and save changes in the Peek Definition window, and the tab will continue to reflect those changes.
 Even if you close the Peek Definition window without saving your changes, you can make, undo, and save more changes in the tab, picking up exactly where you left off in the Peek Definition window.